Pichipich/Searching-for-similarities-in-financial-time-series-data/README.md

 Determine the optimal number of clusters using evaluation metrics.
 Evaluation:

-Use metrics such as Silhouette Score, Calinski-Harabasz Index, and Davies-Bouldin Index to evaluate clustering performance.
+The evaluation metrics used was Silhouette Score, Calinski-Harabasz Index, and Davies-Bouldin Index in order to find the optimal number of clusters and evaluate clustering performance .
-Assess clustering stability over time with Adjusted Rand Index (ARI).
+Clustering stability over time for the different methods was implemented using the Adjusted Rand Index (ARI).
 Visualize results using dendrograms and Multidimensional Scaling (MDS) plots.